SAMMISolutions/docs/doc_posts/_commands-twitch-chpr/twitch-change-redemption.md

 ---
-title: "Change Redemption Status "
+title: "UpdateRedemption Status "
 num: 14
+redirect_from:
+  - commands/187
 ---

 Updates the status of custom reward redemption that has UNFULFILLED status.